eyecuelab/internship-fall-2022/README.md

 ### 🎯 MVP <a id="mvp"></a>

-- Google authentication for moderator
+- Google authentication for the moderator role.
-- A user should be able to host a game
+- A user should be able to host a game as a moderator.
 - A user should be able to join a game with an access link
 <!-- - A Help section and or tutorial for first time players -->
 - A flowchart of the game and how to win(Readme)